 Pursuant to a mortgage loan purchase agreement (the "Preferred Purchase Agreement") entered into in July 1997, as amended and restated in August 1997, with Preferred Credit Corporation ("Preferred"), the Company agreed to purchase up to \$500.0 million in mortgage loans.
-As of December 31, 1997, the Company has purchased an aggregate of \$554.8 million in principal balance of mortgage loans from Preferred.
+During the year ended December 31, 1997, the Company had purchased an aggregate of \$576.1 million in principal balance of mortgage loans from Preferred.
 The Company has limited experience with the type of mortgage loans originated by Preferred, and there can be no assurance that the return on the Company's investment in these new products will be consistent with the Company's historical financial results.